hassan-abdi/transformer/README.md

 # Transformers
-Aequilibrium does love transforming... people, lives, teams, companies.
+We do love transforming... people, lives, teams, companies.
 And there’s no better representation of transformation than Hasbro’s Transformers, the classic television series featuring heroic Autobots raging their battle to destroy the evil forces of the Decepticons.
 The Transformers are at war and you are in charge of settling the score!
 You’re to create an API